suryanaa/DigiAssist/README.txt

 ---------------------------

+DISCLAIMER: This Application does not endorse or affirm the validity of the medical content contained in the medical sites.
+This application has not been regulated or reviewed by medical bodies.
+When making medical decisions use your own clinical judgment.
-DISCLAIMER: This Application is built for educational/informational purposes only and Author takes no responsibility for any of the content in the application and is no way responsible for any impact caused physically or otherwise to the end user.
+This application is built for educational/informational purposes only and Author takes no responsibility for any of the content in the application and is no way responsible for any impact caused physically or otherwise to the end user.
 The developer assumes no liability for any consequences arising out of usage of software.